Commercial Visitor Services

 Commercial use authorizations (CUAs) are one method of authorizing commercial visitor services.

-- CUAs are currently issued for one year.
+- CUAs are currently issued for two years.

 - There is no right or guarantee of renewal.
 Permittee must reapply for a new CUA for succeeding periods upon expiration of the current CUA.

-- CUAs are issued for a yearly fee.
-The current fee is $200.
+- CUAs are issued for a fee.
+The current fee is $120.

 - CUAs are not considered concession contracts.
 These services need not be "necessary" but are "appropriate" services that may enhance the visitor experience, and have been determined to have minimal impact on resources and park values.